Epilogue – Leave-taking

 V. D. V.

 "You'll visit, over the summer, won't you?"
 Draco asked, standing now with his parents, who both smiled at Harry.
-He noted his aunt and uncle looking at the affluent pair with a small amount of wariness just a few feet beyond, and couldn't resist smiling as he imagined how the two family's would clash if they were ever in the same room together.
+He noted his aunt and uncle looking at the affluent pair with a small amount of wariness just a few feet beyond, and couldn't resist smiling as he imagined how the two families would clash if they were ever in the same room together.

 "Of course, I'd love to visit the manor again."
 He said it loudly enough for the Dursleys to overhear.
 In many ways the Malfoys were what Vernon and Petunia aspired to be – except for being magic, of course – and Harry had a feeling that their eventual interactions would be a bit shocking, perhaps for both sides.
 For now though, he was just pleased with the thought of how he could torment Dudley, since none of them knew he wasn't allowed to use magic over the holidays.

 "Great, I'll send you an owl, and we'll arrange transportation."
 Draco hugged Harry briefly, and added in a much softer voice, "And remember to let me know if they give you any trouble."
-Draco had noticed the Dursleys as well.
+Draco had evidently noticed the Dursleys as well.
 "I won't curse them, but I'm sure we can come up with something to make things… interesting."
 He grinned, and then turned to leave with his own family.

 Whatever the future brought… for now, Harry was happy.